 Theos and the Article

-The next time a Jehovah’s Witness calls at your door, anxious to engage you in a Bible study, courteously ask him/her this question.
+The next time a Jehovah’s Witness knocks on your door anxious to engage you in a Bible study, courteously ask this question.

 “Why is it that the word ‘God’ is translated as ‘a god’ in John 1:1b and 18b of the New World Translation, and yet the identical construction is rendered as ‘God’ in verses 2, 6, 12, and 13 in the same context?”